-The UK fishery operating in the Norwegian Sea ecoregion fish mainly in ICES Division 2.a, using bottom and midwater trawls with the occasional gillnetting and purse seining.
-The 8-13 vessels operating in this area catch a variety of demersal and pelagic species.
-For bottom otter trawls, the smaller vessels (between 26 m and 40 m overall length), mainly target anglerfish, Greenland halibut, and redfish, while the larger ones (70 m-90 m length) target cod, together with small amounts of saithe and haddock.
-The midwater trawlers, with overall length between 64 m and 114 m, target herring, mackerel, and blue whiting.
+The UK fishery operating in the Norwegian Sea ecoregion fishes mainly in ICES Division 2.a using bottom and midwater trawls with the occasional gillnetting and purse-seining.
+A small number of vessels operate in this area and catch a variety of demersal and pelagic species.
+In 2020, three bottom otter trawlers (40-90 m length) targeted cod, together with small amounts of saithe, haddock, redfish, and other species.
+The four midwater trawlers (75-120 m) fishing in 2020 targeted NSS herring, mackerel, and blue whiting.